CastroOlympias/Challenge1/README.md

 I made sure to fix broken hyperlinks and added alt attributes to the image links.

-I changed the title name to Horiseon - WAVE.
+I changed the title name to Horiseon - Frontier.